 SS 209.
 Behavioral Economics.
-9 units (3-0-6); offered by announcement.
+9 units (3-0-6); spring term.
 Prerequisite: SS 201 abc or instructor’s permission.
 This course explores how psychological facts and constructs can be used to inform models of limits on rationality, willpower and greed, to expand the scope of economic analysis.
 Topics include overconfidence, heuristics for statistical judgment, loss-aversion, hyperbolic discounting, optimal firm behavior when consumers are limited in rationality, behavioral game theory, behavioral finance, neuroeconomic dual-self models, and legal and welfare implications of rationality limits.
-Not offered 2012–13.
+Instructor: Camerer.

 SS 210 abc.
 Foundations of Political Economy.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: SS 202 c, SS 205 b.
 Mathematical theories of individual and social choice applied to problems of welfare economics and political decision making as well as to the construction of political economic processes consistent with stipulated ethical postulates, political platform formulation, the theory of political coalitions, and decision making in political organizations.
 Instructors: Agranov, Yariv.